protopopov1122/LuaCppB/COMPAT.md

   to C++ mode.
 * `LUACPPB_CUSTOM_ALLOCATOR_SUPPORT` - custom allocators are disabled for LuaJIT.
 * `LUACPPB_DEBUG_SUPPORT` - debugging may be disabled for better performance.
+* `LUACPPB_FAST_REFERENCE_SUPPORT` - faster access to variables using static polymorphism with fallback to default behaviour.
 * `LUACPPB_HAS_JIT` - presence of LuaJIT specific APIs.

 LuaCppB also disables some minor functions if they're not available: